tanjieling0/tp/docs/DeveloperGuide.md

 ### Person Roles (Employee, Client, and Supplier)

-This feature update introduces three new person types into the existing Person model: `Client`, `Supplier`, and `Employee`.
+The person can be categorized into three roles: `Client`, `Supplier`, and `Employee`.
 These classes extend the base `Person` class and encapsulate various role-specific functionalities and attributes, improving the application's ability to cater to a diverse range of user interactions.

 #### Overview